Who will replace Sarah Sanders? Race is on for coveted press secretary role

 The outgoing press secretary said she’s now looking forward to spending “a little more time” with her children.

-“I'm going to continue to be one of the most outspoken and loyal supporters of the president and his agenda and I know he's doing to have an incredible six more years and get a lot more done,” Sanders said.
+“I'm going to continue to be one of the most outspoken and loyal supporters of the president and his agenda and I know he's going to have an incredible six more years and get a lot more done,” Sanders said.

 Fox News' Brooke Singman contributed to this report.